-Prior to starting Frontline, I enjoyed a stimulating career as a teacher for 35 years, spending the last 13 as principal of an inner-London college.
+Prior to starting the Frontline programme, I enjoyed a stimulating career as a teacher for 35 years, spending the last 13 as principal of an inner-London college.
 All teachers carry affection for their students, but I’d always had a special regard for those who had developed the resilience to overcome difficulty and disadvantage.
 Often they had managed this with some professional intervention, in the home and community, and I’d been intrigued and impressed by the social workers that I’d come across in that time.
-Frontline presented me with the opportunity to work with these young people at the other end of the school day, in their home and family.
-The accelerated design of the Frontline programme, taking us into “front line” work almost from the very start of the course also really appealed to me as a career changer.
+The Frontline programme presented me with the opportunity to work with these young people at the other end of the school day, in their home and family.
+The accelerated design of the programme, taking us into “front line” work almost from the very start of the course also really appealed to me as a career changer.

 There is some overlap between teaching and social work in the skills of assessment, planning and motivating change in behaviour – for both parents and children.
 But helping families improve both the awareness and functioning of their relationships meant I had to learn new insights and techniques.
 Almost all of my teaching career had been spent with late teenagers, so I was also absorbed by the challenges of talking to much younger children to be able to understand their worlds, their anxieties and their hopes for change.

 Sometimes the work is frustrating, and the pace of change within families and in the agencies that they are involved with, can be slower than we would wish.
 However, helping people – of all ages – to strengthen their confidence and ability to make positive change for their children, and supporting them so they are more equipped to deal with tough and enduring adversities, is just as rewarding as anything I’d ever achieved in the classroom.